Cunt: Music

+Earlier, in 1972, the Rolling Stones' "Casino Boogie" (on Exile on Main St.) contains the lyric "Kissing cunt in Cannes", sung by Mick Jagger.
+Its use of "cunt" initially went generally unremarked on.
+The author Gina Arnold believes this is because "probably hardly anyone understood it", given Jagger's garbled syntax when delivering the line.

 The Happy Mondays song, "Kuff Dam" (i.e. "Mad fuck" in reverse), from their 1987 debut album, Squirrel and G-Man Twenty Four Hour Party People Plastic Face Carnt Smile (White Out), includes the lyrics "You see that Jesus is a cunt / And never helped you with a thing that you do, or you don't".
 Biblical scholar James Crossley, writing in the academic journal, Biblical Interpretation, analyses the Happy Mondays' reference to "Jesus is a cunt" as a description of the "useless assistance" of a now "inadequate Jesus".
 A phrase from the same lyric, "Jesus is a cunt" was included on the notorious Cradle of Filth T-shirt which depicted a masturbating nun on the front and the slogan "Jesus is a cunt" in large letters on the back.
 The T-shirt was banned in New Zealand, in 2008.

 Liz Phair in "Dance of Seven Veils" on her 1993 album Exile in Guyville, uses the word in the line "I only ask because I'm a real cunt in spring".

 The word has been used by numerous non-mainstream bands, such as the Australian band TISM, who released an extended play in 1993 Australia the Lucky Cunt (a reference to Australia's label the "lucky country").
 They also released a single in 1998 entitled "I Might Be a Cunt, but I'm Not a Fucking Cunt", which was banned.
 The American grindcore band Anal Cunt, on being signed to a bigger label, shortened their name to AxCx.

-"Cunt" is uncommon for rap, but there are some examples of its appearance: